How to build a professional development plan for teachers

 Collaboration is an essential part of an effective individual professional development plan for teachers.
 By collaborating with other educators, teachers can build upon previous understandings, gain clarity, solve problems, and plan for the implementation of new initiatives.

-When utilizing third-party offerings such as Smekens Education’s Remote Coach service, educators can collaborate about previously-learned strategies and focus on the specific facets of implementing them with success.
+When utilizing third-party offerings such as Smekens Education’s virtual coaching service, educators can collaborate about previously-learned strategies and focus on the specific facets of implementing them with success.
+A coach can help teachers set realistic benchmarks, reflect on student outcomes, and adapt instruction as needed—adding built-in accountability and support throughout the implementation process.

 Data, reflection, & feedback